sebas-ib/travel-app/README.md

 # Travel App
 ## Overview

-The **Travel App** is an iOS application designed to help with travel planning!
+The **Travel App** is an iOS application designed to help with travel planning.
 This project integrates itinerary management, destination exploration, and travel-related data visualization.

-## Features

-### Core Functionalities
-- **Itinerary Management:** Plan and customize travel schedules with ease.
-- **Destination Explorer:** Discover points of interest and essential travel information.
-- **Travel Data Integration:** Sync with third-party services for real-time updates.

-### Backend Integration
-- Python scripts handle data processing, upload automation, and API connectivity.
-- Smooth interaction between frontend features and backend services for reliable performance.

 ## Installation and Setup

 ### Prerequisites
 - **Xcode**: Install the latest version from the Mac App Store.
-- **Python**: Ensure Python 3.x is installed for running scripts.

 ### Steps
 1. Clone the repository: